willregelmann/git-mediate/README.md

 ```
 Checking for conflicts between feature and main...
-Found 2 potential conflicting files.

-Analyzing conflicts in: src/app.js

-Conflicts would result from the following commits:

-f2fa059e406de7b61203c1c8df6fd71617b6fc18 Update error handling in API
+Update error handling in API
 Author: John Doe <john@example.com>
+Date: 2025-05-01 10:23:45
+SHA: f2fa059e406de7b61203c1c8df6fd71617b6fc18

-a8cd45f719f6ac7e4b287f98a9c9e1c83e7b5f12 Refactor main controller
+Refactor main controller
 Author: Jane Smith <jane@example.com>
+Date: 2025-05-02 14:37:22
+SHA: a8cd45f719f6ac7e4b287f98a9c9e1c83e7b5f12
 ```

 ## How It Works

-`git-mediate` simulates a merge operation without actually performing it, analyzes the conflicts that would occur, and uses `git blame` to identify the commits on the target branch that last modified the conflicting lines.
+`git-mediate` works without modifying your working directory:

+1. It identifies potential conflicts using Git's merge-tree command
+2. For each conflicting file, it determines which commits in the target branch
+3. It presents this information in a clear format, showing:
+   - Which commits would cause conflicts
+   - When those changes were made and by whom

 ## Requirements